sschlib/sschlib/README.md

 Description
 ===========
-sschlib is a pure Java implementation of SSH2.  sschlib allows you to connect to an sshd server and use port forwarding, X11 forwarding, file transfer, etc., and you can integrate its functionality into your own Java programs. sschlib is licensed under BSD style license.
+Sschlib is a pure Java implementation of SSH2.  sschlib allows you to connect to an sshd server and use port forwarding, X11 forwarding, file transfer, etc., and you can integrate its functionality into your own Java programs. sschlib is licensed under BSD style license.